mvuorre/reproguide-curate/README.md

 # Curating Research Assets with git and R Studio

-This is a repository for a git tutorial to be submitted to Advances in Methods and Practices in Psychological Science ([AMPPS](https://www.psychologicalscience.org/publications/ampps)).
-See [here](https://www.psychologicalscience.org/publications/ampps/ampps-submission-guidelines) for AMPPS publication guidelines.
+GitHub repository for a Git tutorial for Psychologists and Behavioral Scientists.

+Authors: [Matti Vuorre](mv2521@columbia.edu) & James P. Curley

 ## How to contribute